 - Plumbing Drainage fee (if you are proposing to connect to Council’s water, sewer or stormwater)

 - On-site Sewage Management fee (if you are proposed to install a septic tank).

-Certifying authorities are responsible for the approval and inspection of building works.
+Certifiers are responsible for the approval and inspection of building works.
 They issue the certificates you need to build including Complying Development Certificates and Construction Certificates.
-In most cases, the certifying authority is either the local council or an accredited certifier (private practitioners accredited to act as public officials).
+In most cases, the certifier is either the local council or an accredited certifier (private practitioners accredited to act as public officials).

-In most cases you will need to engage a particular type of certifying authority known as a principal certifying authority (PCA).
-The PCA inspects building works during the course of construction to ensure it meets with regulatory requirements.
-It is the job of the PCA to assess whether the building work complies with approvals and is suitable and safe for occupation.
+In most cases you will need to engage a particular type of certifying authority known as a Principal Certifier (PC).
+The PC inspects building works during the course of construction to ensure it meets with regulatory requirements.
+It is the job of the PC to assess whether the building work complies with approvals and is suitable and safe for occupation.

-The PCA needs to be appointed before building works can commence.
-To do this, you must fill out an Appointment of PCA form and submit this to Council.
+The PC needs to be appointed before building works can commence.
+To do this, you must fill out an Combined Appointment of PC and Contract for carrying out certification work form and submit this to Council.

-The person having the benefit of a development consent or complying development can appoint a PCA.
+The person having the benefit of a development consent or complying development can appoint a PC.

-Only an accredited certifier or Council can undertaken the functions of a Principal Certifying Authority for your development.
+Only an accredited certifier or Council can undertaken the functions of a Principal Certifier for your development.

 Where can I find further information?

 The Building Professionals Board brochure ' Choosing a certifiying authority' contains further information about certifying authorities.
 Alternatively, you can telephone Council on (02) 6340 2040 and ask to speak to one of Council’s Building Surveyors.